isomerpages/pa-cdcne/Resource/Category/_posts/2022-04-22-post-Financial Support.md

 *   North East District Resident
 *   Singaporean / PR with at least 1 Singaporean Family member in the household
 *   Per Capita Income (PCI) $800 & below

+**Application**

+To apply, kindly either

+* Complete the [online application form](https://form.gov.sg/#!/5e994b5f5dad670011b1d2ed) and upload relevant supporting documents

+OR

+* Email your application form and supporting documents to [Northeast_CDC@pa.gov.sg](Northeast_CDC@pa.gov.sg).

+If you have any further queries, you may email us at [Northeast_CDC@pa.gov.sg](Northeast_CDC@pa.gov.sg).

+If you are not a North East resident, click [here](https://supportgowhere.life.gov.sg/) for more information on the national schemes available.

+Do note that the support schemes are for North East Residents only.
+To find out which CDC you belong to, please visit https://www.pa.gov.sg and enter your postal code at the bottom of the page.